 Council District 6

-The media has also been drawn to Charlie for his candid insights.
-He has appeared on local and national broadcast news shows, including The O’Reilly Factor, ABC’s World News Sunday, CNN, Fox News, NBC Nightly News and The Daily Show with Jon Stewart.
-He has been quoted in newspapers including The Wall Street Journal, The Los Angeles Times, The New York Times and The Chicago Sun Times.
-He has also been featured in the DU magazine.
+The media has been drawn to Brown for his candid insights.
+He has appeared on national news shows, including The O’Reilly Factor, ABC’s World News Sunday, NBC Nightly News, CBS Evening news and The Daily Show with Jon Stewart.
+He has been quoted in The Wall Street Journal, The Los Angeles Times, The New York Times, Forbes and several international publications.

 Brown’s diverse background includes serving as president of an award-winning public relations firm, chief lobbyist for a statewide medical society, assistant public affairs director for an international trade union, a teacher at the secondary and college levels, and Realtor.
 He attended the University of North Carolina (Chapel Hill) but his love for the West ruled and he transferred to the University of Wyoming where he earned a bachelor’s degree in political science.
 Recently, he was named the 2014 Outstanding Alumnus for the University of Wyoming.

 Brown has been married for 32 years to Suzanne, senior features editor at The Denver Post.
 They have two sons, Cody, 26, who lives in Brooklyn recently sold his company to WordPress and now works for them, and Nick, 22, a fourth-grade teacher and Teach For America Corps member in Mississippi.

 In his spare time, Brown enjoys gardening, collecting cowboy antiques, western art, fly fishing and cheering for his favorite sports team -- the Wyoming Cowboys.